Everyone loves getting presents — they’re a huge part of why the holidays are so exciting.

 The One Whose Manicure is Always On Point

 Keep the beauty geek in your life well-bedecked and happy with a subscription to Julep’s Maven program.
 She’ll receive a monthly box of cosmetics and nail polishes — fully customizable to her sense of style.

-Even better, she’ll get 20% off on any Julep product she buys outside her shipments!
+Even better, she’ll get 20% off and free shipping on any Julep product she buys outside her shipments!

-Your favorite nerd will love a subscription to Loot Crate — a monthly delivery of four to eight geeky goods and collectables worth over $45 for under $20 a month.
+Your favorite nerd will love a subscription to Loot Crate — a monthly delivery of four to eight geeky goods and collectables worth more than $45 for less than $15 a month.

-The recipient also gets first access to specialty crates like Fallout 4 and Mass Effect.
-Choose from a variety of themed crates — like an anime-specific crate, apparel crates and even goods for pets.
+Choose from a variety of themed crates — like an anime-specific crate, apparel crates and even crates for pets.